Glottotopia/aagd/moin/README.md

  - the FCKEditor is included.
 We only allow write access to people we personally know, so security risks are few

 #Install:
- - load mod_wsgi in Apache
+ - load `mod_wsgi` in Apache
- - edit ./local/moin/wiki/server/moin.wsgi
+ - edit `./local/moin/wiki/server/moin.wsgi`
  - add the following line to apache config:
- --    WSGIScriptAlias /aagd $WHATEVERTHEPATHIS/local/moin/wiki/server/moin.wsgi
+  -  `WSGIScriptAlias /aagd $WHATEVERTHEPATHIS/local/moin/wiki/server/moin.wsgi`
- - edit ./etc/wikiconfig.py
+ - edit `./etc/wikiconfig.py`